-On December 14, 2023, the FASB issued ASU 2023-09, Income Taxes (Topic (740) - Improvements to Income Tax Disclosures.
-The amendments in this Update provide more transparency about income tax information through improvements to income tax disclosures primarily related to the rate reconciliation and income taxes paid information.
-Early adoption is permitted.
-The amendments should be applied on a prospective basis; however, retrospective application is permitted.
-This ASU is effective for the Company's 2024 year-end financial statements.
+In December 2023, FASB issued ASU 2023-09, Income Taxes Topic (740) - Improvements to Income Tax Disclosures.
+The new ASU provides more transparency about income tax information through improvements to income tax disclosures primarily related to the rate reconciliation and income taxes paid information.
+While early adoption is permitted, a public company should apply the amendments prospectively.
+This ASU is effective for the Company's 2025 year-end financial statements.